On Identifying Anomalies in Tor Usage with Applications in Detecting Internet Censorship: Introduction

 \section{Introduction}

-Nation states, and others, have increasingly begun to employ internet filtering as a means of controlling access to information, and as a tool to limit certain forms of social and political organisation.
-Given the central role that the internet plays in communications for a large and increasing proportion of the global population, understanding the application and development of filtering technologies, and the effects of these methods on individuals and society, is of great importance.
-Whilst analyses of known filtering infrastructures provide useful data for identifying tools, techniques, and limitations of these entities, discovering internet filtering behaviour in less-studied regions is of great importance.
+Nation states, and others, increasingly employ internet filtering as a means of controlling access to information, and as a tool to limit social and political organisation.
+Given the central role that the internet plays in communications for a large proportion of the global population, understanding the application and development of filtering technologies, and the effects of these methods on individuals and society, is of great importance.
+Whilst analyses of known filtering regimes allow us to identify tools, techniques, and limitations of filtering approaches, we consider that discovering internet filtering behaviour in less-studied regions is of great importance.

 Much existing research into internet filtering has focused either on observing practices of states already known engage in filtering, or in the development of censorship circumvention tools.
 Whilst multilateral studies of censorship have been conducted, most notably the seminal work of Deibert et al. \cite{deibert2009denied}, these approaches have typically amalgamated manual country-specific investigations.
-In the case of \cite{deibert2009denied}, countries were hand-ranked according to a number of broad criteria for internet freedom, based on network measurements as well as media reporting and expert interviews.
+In the case of Deibert et al., countries were hand-ranked according to a number of broad criteria for internet freedom, based on network measurements as well as media reporting and expert interviews.

-A core problem in research into network filtering is the discovery of filtering events and their targets.
-To date, most technical analyses of filtering have focused on known filtering countries, or on word of mouth or media reports regarding new events.
-The work presented here is intended to provide a means to alert researchers and activists to potential developing events that may otherwise have been missed, by focusing on patterns of circumvention tool usage around the world.

-We highlight that blind analysis of patterns of circumvention tool usage cannot themselves prove that a state is engaging in network filtering.
-A variety of different events affect the usage of circumvention tools: political unrest, media reports, elections, natural disasters, and many others could cause users to make use of such tools for a variety of reasons.
-One major form of event, however, that affects the usage of circumvention tools will be the imposition, or relaxation, of internet filtering and the corresponding rise or fall in people who choose to adopt such a tool.

-The work presented here is motivated by a desire to identify global patterns of internet filtering\footnote{The term \textit{censorship} is commonly used in the field to refer to manipulation of network traffic for social or political purposes.
-To avoid making normative judgements on the nature of particular events, we prefer the more neutral terms \textit{filtering}, \textit{blocking}, or \textit{manipulation} when possible.} through automated approaches based on network data, and to link these events to their broader social and political context.
-In the current work we focus on the former whilst considering the means to achieve the latter.